Yesferal/HornsApp-Android-DI/README.md

  ```

  ## How to use: Register dependency using Tag
- To register a dependency using Tag you need to define it as a unique string:
+ To register a dependency using a Tag you just need to define it as a unique string:

  ```
  container register Factory<String>(tag = "Title") { "Title: Hada Container" }